“All Spiritual Blessings” Scott Pauley

 God’s greatest gifts are not bought with money.
 They don’t deteriorate with age or get left behind in death.
 The most valuable gifts are the spiritual blessings that are ours through Christ.

 My heart has been amazed again as I have reflected on what God has made available for His people!
 Our sincere prayer is that you will discover all that God has for you and be led to true thanksgiving, worship, and praise.
-Listen to the first two episodes in this new Enjoying the Journey series now at enjoyingthejourney.org/broadcast or on your podcast player.
+Listen to the first two episodes in this series now by CLICKING HERE or on your podcast player.
 Then plan to continue with us as we walk through the book of Ephesians in the days ahead.

 May God bless you and your family this week and help you to rediscover the priceless blessings that are already yours in the Lord Jesus.